 Campus Minister for Retreats and Bereavement Ministry

 Amy Hoegen has worked at The University of Scranton as a Campus Minister since August of 2008.
 She holds a bachelor’s degree in Psychology from Misericordia University in Dallas, PA and a Masters of Arts degree in Pastoral Ministry from Boston College.
+She is also a certified spiritual director.
 Prior to coming to The University of Scranton, Amy worked for the Diocese of Wilmington, Delaware in the Office of Youth and Young Adult Ministry, and later at St. Jude Parish in Mountaintop, PA as the Director of Adult Faith Formation.
 Amy’s areas of expertise include retreat programming, bereavement ministry, spiritual direction and Ignatian spirituality.

 Ellen Judge, B.A.

 Outreach Program Coordinator & Administrative Assistant for CSSJ